Dale-Dale-Dale/Python-Projects/README.md

 # School Projects
-Python and SAS Projects I have completed on my own time while in School Covering Graduation rates for different institutions, the NFL and Call of Duty game modes
+Fun machine learning projects that I did.
+Covering the NFL and Call of Duty.